ovrheat/raspberry_rtl_wh1080/README.md

 - **it's more able to cope with frequency drifting.** No more datalogger down, no more data loss;
 - **there's no need anymore to pass data to a datalogger script by using such a 'data file transfer' method.** You can grab **json formatted data** 'on the fly' from the program by piping its output into your (Python?) datalogger script.
 As a result, the Rasp SDcard is much less stressed and its theoretical life is -of course- much longer.
 - **the reading process takes much less CPU power than by using RFM01** (my rtl_433 process is around 15% on an 'old' Rasp model B);
-- **The receiver dongle it's almost plug & play!** No wiring, just insert the dongle in the Rasp USB port (and of course the mini antenna to the dongle :) )
+- **The receiver dongle it's almost plug & play!** No wiring, just insert the dongle in the Rasp USB port (and of course the mini antenna to the dongle :smile: )

 ...But we still have the same problem about lack of pressure data so we still need a BMP085 or compatible sensor, with relative data reading code, and being [rtl_433] (https://github.com/merbanan/rtl_433) an hardware-agnostic project, it does not contains itself specific code for the Raspberry (or BananaPi) and its sensors.